Florida State Road 429

-State Road 429 (SR 429), also known as the Daniel Webster Western Beltway or Western Expressway south of US 441, and the Wekiva Parkway north of US 441, is a controlled-access toll road built and maintained by the Central Florida Expressway Authority (CFX), the Florida's Turnpike Enterprise, and the Florida Department of Transportation (FDOT).
-Its mainline extends 51.77 mi from I-4 (SR 400) in Four Corners north to I-4 in Sanford.
-Control cities are Apopka and Tampa although the control cities for traffic at the entrances at US 441 and north are Orlando, Tampa, and Daytona Beach.
-SR 429 was originally planned as a western half of SR 417.
+State Road 429 (SR 429) is a controlled-access toll road in the Greater Orlando, Florida area.
+SR 429 serves as the western half of a beltway around the area, with SR 417 as the eastern half.
+South of US 441, the road is known as either the Daniel Webster Western Beltway or the Western Expressway; north of US 441, the road is known as Wekiva Parkway.

+SR 429's mainline extends 51.77 mi from I-4 in Four Corners north to I-4/SR 417 in Sanford, passing through Horizon West, Winter Garden, Ocoee, and Apopka.
+Various segments of the road are operated by the Florida Department of Transportation (FDOT), the Central Florida Expressway Authority (CFX), and Florida's Turnpike Enterprise (FTE).

 Route description

 SR 429 traverses some of the highest elevations in Orange County and is often within a few miles of the Lake Wales Ridge.
-It runs along the west side of Greater Orlando, later curving around Apopka, crossing the Wekiva River into Seminole County and connecting with Interstate 4 and Florida State Road 417 to complete a nearly complete ring around the city.
+It runs along the west side of Greater Orlando, later curving around Apopka, crossing the Wekiva River into Seminole County and connecting with Interstate 4 and Florida State Road 417 to complete a nearly full ring around the city.
 The road peaks at Mile Marker 13 where on clear days it is possible to see the skyline of downtown Orlando to the northeast and various portions of Walt Disney World Resort to the southeast.

 Florida's Turnpike Enterprise maintains the portion of the expressway south of Seidel Road, and CFX controls the portion north of the interchange.
 FDOT controls the portion north of SR 46.

 History

 The highway is named the "Daniel Webster Western Beltway" in honor of Daniel Webster, Florida's longest-serving legislator and figure often involved in state transportation issues.
-Due to various complications in the planning and zoning phases of the roadway, Section B would end up being constructed much later (nearly 15-20 years) than Sections A and C.
+Due to various complications in the planning and zoning phases of the roadway, Section B was constructed much later—nearly 15-20 years later—than Sections A and C.